martingianni/tmp/Python RPC.md

 > Comment: do not forget the "connection" loop between ports 38000-38010

+# Last review
-* Review all teh requirements one more time from the textbook and perform a quick test of everything *
+* Review all teh requirements one more time from the textbook and perform a quick test of everything
-* Hope this helps you *
+* Hope this helps you